saiftynet/piano/readme.md

 Final version [PIANO.pl](piano.pl)

-* This version depends on Term::Graille v0.10 not yet released (use the [SampleMaker.pl](SampleMaker.pl#) above for one that just needs Term::ReadKey and Time::HiRes)
+* This version just needs Term::ReadKey and Time::HiRes) and a PulseAudio installation
 * The audio logic is now in a module Term::Graille::Audio
 * Uses Term::Graille::Interact for interaction
 * Thus the actual program now is much more compact, but now depends on these component modules of Term::Graille